 - Published in the United States during the previous calendar year

 - Primary audience for the book is children ages three through twelve

 One title will receive the award and up to five Honor books will also be recognized with both the author and illustrator of award-winning or honor titles receiving recognition.
 Eight additional recommended books can be named.

 Nominations of individual books may come from the educational community at large.
 The books can be picture books, novels, graphic novels—any type of fiction—and they should have exemplary literary quality of text and illustrations.
 In addition, the books should connect children to their own humanity and offer them a rich experience with the power to influence their lives and stretch their thinking, feelings, and imagination.
 Eligible books must have been published or distributed in the United States during the previous calendar year.

-The award is presented annually by the Charlotte Huck Award Committee Chair at the Books for Children Luncheon during the NCTE Annual Convention.
+The award is presented annually by the Charlotte Huck Award Committee Chair at the Children's Book Awards Luncheon during the NCTE Annual Convention.
 The award-winning author and/or illustrator will be a featured speaker at the luncheon.

 The first award will be presented at the 2015 NCTE Annual Convention in Minneapolis, Minnesota.

 Members of the Charlotte Huck Award Committee select the award recipient and up to five honor books annually, host sessions and meet during the NCTE Annual Convention, and promote the use of fiction children's books in the classroom.

 Learn more about the award committee and apply to be a member.

 Have questions or comments,